sigoden/argc/docs/specification.md

 ### `@flag`

-Define a flag argument.
+Defines a flag argument.
 Flag is a special option that does not accept any value.

 > **<sup>Syntax</sup>**\
 > `@flag` [_short_]<sup>?</sup> [_long_]`*`<sup>?</sup>